soongnam2/medstat/README.md

 This github was mainly created to introduce python programming for medical statistics.

-Python Fundamentals
- - www.codecademy.com : Coruse named 'Learn Python'
+ - www.codecademy.com : Free sign up and take a tutorial class named 'Learn Python'